apache/apisix/docs/en/latest/terminology/service.md

 }'
 ```

+:::note
-**Note**: When a Route and a Service enable the same Plugin, the one defined in the Route is given the higher priority.
+When a Route and a Service enable the same Plugin, the one defined in the Route is given the higher priority.